WordPress Landing Pages

 You can spend hours, or even days or weeks, fine-tuning your landing page, before you launch it to the world.

 But as Shane Melaugh, the founder of Thrive Themes, points out:

 The important thing is to get your landing page up.
 You can improve it later.

 That’s what RAPID means: Make a landing page quickly, get it deployed straight away, then test and optimise it later.

-With Thrive Landing Pages, you can easily build a simple landing page in under an hour, and have it working for you, whilst you ponder on improvements and alternatives.
+With Thrive Architect, you can easily build a simple landing page in under an hour, and have it working for you, whilst you ponder on improvements and alternatives.

 And actually, however long we spend thinking about it, and debating, we will never know if ‘this headline works better than that one’, or if ‘green is better than red’, without trying it.

 The only thing we can do is to test it.
 With real customers (because you are never your own target audience, and they won’t act the way you do).